-Assigned students will attend a continuous 3 hour period during which time they will be permitted one 5 minute break.
+Assigned students will attend a continuous 3 hour period.
 Each student shall arrive with sufficient educational materials to be busy during this 3 hour study period.

-A student missing any portion of his/her assigned time in Detention, In-School Discipline, and Friday evening detention, may be given an additional 3 hour period.
-Failure to timely serve Detention, In-School Discipline, Friday evening assignment(s) may lead to suspension from school for a period not to exceed 3 days.
+A student missing any portion of his/her assigned time in Detention, In-School Discipline, or Saturday School may be given an additional time.
+Failure to timely serve Detention, In-School Discipline or Saturday School assignment(s) may lead to suspension from school for a period not to exceed 3 days.
 Any such suspension shall be in accordance with District guidelines on suspension and expulsion.

-The following rules apply to Detention, In-School Discipline, Friday evening detention:
+The following rules apply to Detention, In-School Discipline and Saturday School:

-- A. Students are required to have class assignments with them. - B. Students are not to communicate with each other unless given permission to do so. - C. Students are to remain in their designated seats at all times unless permission is granted to do otherwise. - D. Students shall not be allowed to put their heads down or sleep. - E. No electronic communication devices, radios, CD/MP3 players, cards, magazines, earbuds/headphones, or other entertainment/recreational articles or devices shall be allowed in the room. - F. No food or beverages shall be consumed. - G. Any student who has not passed all of the State-mandated assessment tests will be required to work on a study packet for one or more of the unpassed tests.
+Students are required to have class assignments with them.

+Students are not to communicate with each other unless given permission to do so.

+Students are to remain in their designated seats at all times unless permission is granted to do otherwise.

+Students shall not be allowed to put their heads down or sleep.

+No electronic communication devices, radios, CD/MP3 players, cards, magazines, earbuds/headphones or other entertainment/recreational articles or devices shall be allowed in the room.

+No food or beverages shall be consumed.

-Transportation to and from Friday evening detention is the student/parent's responsibility.
+Transportation to and from Saturday school is the student/parent's responsibility.